apatsi10/EyetrackingExperimentalResearch-tobii/README.md

 (c) More python libraries (you can find in: requirements.txt), (d) python 3.8

 For project to run properly you must have py files and the two images in the same directory.
+Then just run main.py.